UPES B.Des Admissions 2026

 Question Description:

-A video was shown depicting workers on a mountainous terrain struggling for survival.
+A video was shown depicting workers in a mountainous terrain struggling for survival.
 The visual narrative metaphorically compared the workers to animals like bullocks and zebras, while a volcano symbolised their ongoing struggle.
 Candidates were asked to write a suitable title based on the video and soundscape.

 Additionally, a poetry-based task required identifying and matching jumbled poetic lines and sketching the interpreted meaning.